Black Sea grain deal in danger as Lavrov butts heads with UN

 He called on the United States and Europe to respect other members of the international community and stressed that no one granted the "Western minority" the right to speak on behalf of the entire humankind.

-Guterres also emphasized the unprecedented crisis in multilateral relations, with tensions between major powers reaching their “highest ever level.”
+Guterres also emphasised the unprecedented crisis in multilateral relations, with tensions between major powers reaching their “highest ever level.”

 "Tensions between major powers are at an historic high.
-So are the risks of conflict, through misadventure or miscalculation," Guterres said and called for effective multilateral solutions to prevent and settle conflicts, cope with the economic instability and remove challenges to global norms in the sphere of countering the use of nuclear weapons.
+So are the risks of conflict, through misadventure or miscalculation," Guterres said, and called for effective multilateral solutions to prevent and settle conflicts, cope with the economic instability and remove challenges to global norms in the sphere of countering the use of nuclear weapons.

-Guterres submitted a letter to Lavrov with proposals to reducing the tension over the Black Sea grain deal that Lavrov said the Russian side would study adding that the deal is supposed to benefit both Russia and Ukraine.
+Guterres submitted a letter to Lavrov with proposals for reducing the tension over the Black Sea grain deal that Lavrov said the Russian side would study, adding that the deal is supposed to benefit both Russia and Ukraine.

-“It’s about assisting the export of Ukrainian grain from Ukrainian ports and a similar obligation to the Russian Federation in terms of removing the obstacles created by Western countries - the Americans, the European Union, the UK, for the export of our grain, primarily wheat, and fertilizers," he said.
+“It’s about assisting the export of Ukrainian grain from Ukrainian ports and a similar obligation to the Russian Federation in terms of removing the obstacles created by Western countries – the Americans, the European Union, the UK – for the export of our grain, primarily wheat, and fertilisers," he said.

-One portion of the agreements sets forth a procedure for the export of grain from Kiev-controlled ports of Odessa, Chernomorsk and Yuzhny.
+One portion of the agreements sets forth a procedure for the export of grain from the Kyiv-controlled ports of Odesa, Chernomorsk and Yuzhny.
 The other portion concerns the access of Russian food to the world market.
 Moscow has said many times that the second portion of the agreements has in effect not been fulfilled.

-"The secretary general spoke about the efforts he is making to move forward the Russian part of the deal as much as possible.
+"The Secretary General spoke about the efforts he is making to move forward the Russian part of the deal as much as possible.
 So far, the progress, frankly, is not very noticeable.
 He communicated his thoughts to us in a letter that outlines ideas on how to proceed.
-Of course, the letter needs to be studied.
+Of course the letter needs to be studied.
 So far, as I have already said, and I honestly mentioned this to Antonio Guterres, we do not see the desire of Western countries to truly accomplish what is necessary for the successful implementation of the Secretary-General's initiative on a package approach to the export of agricultural products from Ukraine and the Russian Federation," Lavrov said.
 "But I will say it again: We will study his ideas that were communicated to us on paper."

-Russia had an all time record harvest of over 150mn tonnes of grain last year and its silos are full to bursting as exports have been restricted by Western sanctions on shipping.
+Russia harvested an all-time record of over 150mn tonnes of grain last year and its silos are full to bursting, as exports have been restricted by Western sanctions on shipping.
 Russia is currently the biggest producer and exporter of grain in the world and earns significant foreign exchange from the sale of its grain, especially in developing markets.
-According to Russia’s Agricultural Ministry some $3.4bn worth of grain is at danger of rotting in storage if export controls are not lifted.
+According to Russia’s Agricultural Ministry, some $3.4bn worth of grain is at danger of rotting in storage if export controls are not lifted.

 Russia, UN butt heads over "multilateralism"